-The purpose of this policy is to explain students' responsibilities for bill payment, procedures for doing so, and penalties for failing to pay.
+The purpose of this policy is to explain students' responsibilities for bill payment, procedures for doing so, and penalties for failure to pay.

-Before registering for classes at Hampshire College, students will be required to read and accept a financial agreement as follows:
+Before registering for classes at Hampshire College, students will be required to read and accept a financial responsibility agreement.

-Hampshire College offers an opportunity for students, or their parents, to pay tuition bills throughout the year, rather than in one payment due before classes begin each semester.
-The College uses a third-party provider, Tuition Management Systems (TMS), to manage these plans.
-TMS provides its own payment schedule.
-Students interested in establishing a payment plan to pay their bills can review the plan options.
-TMS contracts are for the current academic year only and cannot be used to pay previous semester balances.
+Hampshire College offers an opportunity for students, or payers on their accounts, to pay their tuition and fees in monthly installments throughout the year, rather than in one payment due before classes begin each semester.
+The College uses a third-party provider, Nelnet Campus Commerce, to manage these plans.
+Students interested in establishing a payment plan to pay their bill can review Nelnet's plan options.
+Nelnet contracts are for the current academic year only and cannot be used to pay previous semester balances.

-Previously separated students re-applying for admission must have a previous outstanding balance paid in full by April 1 for fall and November 1 for spring re-admittance.
+Previously separated students applying for readmission to the College will not be considered for readmission until their accounts are paid in full by the readmission application deadlines (April 1 for fall and November 1 for spring re-admittance).

 When a former student fails to pay an outstanding bill, three letters requesting payment will be sent to the last known address of the student.
-Failure to respond will result in the student's account being referred to a collection agency.
+Failure to respond to the letters or provide the College with a current address will result in the student's account being referred to a collection agency.